State hearse: Design

 The state hearse was designed by Jaguar Land Rover in collaboration with the Royal Household.
-Queen Elizabeth II had long favoured Land Rovers as her vehicle of choice.
 The hearse is based on a Jaguar XJ (X351) saloon.
 Its conversion from the standard model was made by Wilcox Limousines.

 The hearse has large side and back windows and a glass roof to maximise the coffin's visibility to onlookers.
 It also features three internal spotlights along one side of the roof to illuminate the coffin, which is on a raised platform.
 The design of the car is unique.
 The roof pillars are thinner than in a standard model and the roof is higher.

 The hearse has royal claret coloured paint with red pinstripe details, which matches other vehicles operated by the Royal Mews.
 As a state vehicle it has no registration plates.
-Jaguar's "grinner" badge of a jaguar's face is on the front grill and their "leaper" badge of a jumping animal on the rear panel.
+Jaguar's "grinner" badge of a jaguar's face is on the front grille and their "leaper" badge of a jumping animal on the rear panel.
 Each side featured below the window the Queen's personal royal cypher, an elegant "E" standing for just "Elizabeth" surmounted by St Edward's Crown, instead of her cypher as Queen, "EIIR" (Elizabeth II Regina).

 There is a mount for a mascot at the front of the bonnet; when used to carry the coffin of the late Queen Elizabeth II in 2022, it displayed her silver-plated bronze mascot depicting Saint George slaying the dragon on 13 September, and her parents' mascot (depicting Britannia atop a globe) on 19 September.

 Queen Elizabeth II approved the final plans for the design of the hearse.

 Since the funeral of Katharine, Duchess of Kent in 2025, the cypher has been replaced by the heraldic badge of the royal family.